nextcloud/documentation/user_manual/pim/calendar.rst

   controls include sharing, obtaining an external URL link to the calendar, an export function, an edit function, and a delete (trash) button.

+  .. note:: Some Ad-Block plugins hide the "Share" button for calendars.
+If the "Share" button is missing, try disabling your Ad-Block plugin or add a whitelist-entry for your OwnCloud instance.

 - Calendar Settings -- Provides access to the calendar-specific settings.
 These settings include the calendar timezone selection, time format selection, week start day, cache setting, primary CalDAV address, and iOS/OS X CalDAV address